Screlic65/Brand-Mention-and-Reputation-Tracker-Project./Readme.md

 ---

 ##  Core Solution & Achievements

-We successfully met and exceeded the challenge requirements by focusing on resilient architecture and superior UX.

 | Objective | Status | Implementation Detail |
 | :--- | :--- | :--- |